carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 exercises: 10
 questions:
 - "What is Knitr?"
-- "What are code chunks and how they are structured?"
+- "What are code chunks and how are they structured?"
 - "How can you run code from your Quarto document?"
 - "What are global knitr options?"
 - "What are global execution options?"
 objectives:
 - "Understand the syntax of a code chunk."
 - "Learn how to insert run-able chunks of code to integrate into your report"
-- "Learn how to source external scripts to run within an Quarto document."
+- "Learn how to source external scripts to run within a Quarto document."
 - "Learn about using global knitr options and global execution options"
 keypoints:
 - "Knitr will render your code and markdown-formatted text and output your document format of choice"
-- "Code chunks are runable piece of R code.
-Each time you render/knit the document, calculations and plots will be run and displayed"
+- "Code chunks are runnable pieces of R code.
+Each time you render/knit the document, calculations, and plots will be run and displayed"
 - "Options for code chunks can be set at the individual level or at the global level"
 ---

 ## Code in Quarto Documents

-We've learned about the text-formatting options for Quarto in RStudio, now let's dive into the code portion of Quarto documents.
+We've learned about the text-formatting options for Quarto in RStudio.
+Now, let's dive into the code portion of Quarto documents.
 As we've seen so far, Quarto flips the "code first" default of R scripts by prioritizing code over text.
-Instead of using comments to add text, Quarto Documents use a "text-first" default and require use of special syntax to add code.
+Instead of using comments to add text, Quarto Documents uses a "text-first" default and requires the use of special syntax to add code.
 In Quarto documents, the syntax to signal the switch to code is called "code chunks" in RStudio (referred to as "code cells" in other environments).
 Code chunks are interpreted by Knitr.
 But first, what is Knitr?

 ## What is Knitr?

 But what is Knitr?
-Knitr is the engine in RStudio which creates the “dynamic” part of Quarto reports.
-More specifically, it's a package that allows the integration of R code into the html, word, pdf, or LaTeX document you have specified as your output for Quarto.
+Knitr is the engine in RStudio, which creates the “dynamic” part of Quarto reports.
+More specifically, it's a package that allows the integration of R code into the HTML, word, PDF, or LaTeX document you have specified as your output for Quarto.
 It utilizes Literate Programming to make research more reproducible.

 ## How it works

-First, code chunks are sent to a preceding stage of processing by Knitr, which runs the code and generates any plots or figures and then "knits" the code output and text together.
-Next, Quarto outputs the "knitted" text and rendered code together into an html document (or other document type as indicated in your configuration file).
+First, code chunks are sent to a preceding stage of processing by Knitr, which runs the code, generates any plots or figures, and then "knits" the code output and text together.
+Next, Quarto outputs the "knitted" text and rendered code into an HTML document (or other document type indicated in your configuration file).

 There are two ways to add code to Quarto documents:

 1. Code Chunks
 2. Inline Code

 First, we're going to talk about code chunks for including substantial portions of code into our narrative, such as generating figures and plots.
-There are a plethora of options that become available to us when using code chunks so this tends to be the more complex part of Quarto documents.
+A plethora of options become available to us when using code chunks, so this tends to be the more complex part of Quarto documents.

-But sometimes you just need to do a quick calculation to add to your narrative - such as a count of total observations in your data or the mean of one of your variables.
+But sometimes, you just need to do a quick calculation to add to your narrative - such as a count of total observations in your data or the mean of one of your variables.
 In those cases, it may not be worth setting up a code chunk to calculate those values, so Quarto also provides the ability to use inline code.

 ## Using Code Chunks